 At the tail end of summer, you might start to notice issues in your car.
 Due to the summer heat, the rubber parts of your vehicle might need to be replaced because of popping, cracking, and other strains.
 When a belt or hose fails, your car can experience an overheated engine, loss of power steering, or loss of the electrical charging system.
-If you are not sure when, why, and how, Desert Car Care has you covered by breaking down the rubber parts of your car!
+If you are not sure when, why, and how, here is the breakdown of replacing the rubber parts of your car!

 Cooling System Rubber Parts